-HNIP interns staying in WISH Housing must defer to WISH's policies.
-In most housing set ups, interns are not permitted overnight guests.
+HNIP interns are not permitted overnight guests.
 Many of our interns live with roommates, in a dorm setting, or in a family home, making it inappropriate for such overnight guests.
 There are no exceptions to this rule and no intern should ask their roommates if they can have an overnight guest.
 Whether the roommates agree or not overnight guest are not allowed.